rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

     extensions: ["printing","printing_zebra"]

 ## Finding Printers
-Before it can print, your app must first find and connect to a printer.
-There are a few ways to do this, and all use the [searchPrinters Method](../api/printing#msearchPrintersSTATIC).
+Before an app can print, it must app must first find and connect to a printer.
+There are a few ways to do this, but all use the [searchPrinters Method](../api/printing#msearchPrintersSTATIC).

+###Bluetooth Discovery
+Printing via Bluetooth is supported by Android, iOS and Windows Mobile apps.
+When pairing with a Bluetooth device for the first time, a prompt might appear to enter a Bluetooth secure pairing PIN.
+Commonly used codes include `0000`, `1111` and `1234`.
+Check the printer manufacturer's specifications.

 The following JavaScript code looks for any Zebra printers available via Bluetooth by specifying the `connectionType` and `printerType` in the `options` parameter: